ryandotfurrer/ryanfurrer-blog-v1/content/pages/blog/another-modern-css-reset.md

 The first rule assigns default styles (`text-decoration: underline;`) to any `<a>` without a class.
 The second rule applies `text-decoration: none;` to any `<a>` *with* a class.
 This is incredibly useful in reducing the number of times you might need to repeat these rules to get the styling you’d like.

-The critical thing to remember when using these rules and get the most out of them - to [keep your code DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself#:~:text=%22Don't%20repeat%20yourself%22,data%20normalization%20to%20avoid%20redundancy.)) - is to *never* apply a class to an anchor tag you’d like to maintain default styling on.
+The critical thing to remember when using these rules and get the most out of them - to [keep your code DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself#:~:text=%22Don't%20repeat%20yourself%22,data%20normalization%20to%20avoid%20redundancy.)) - is to *never* apply a class to an anchor tag where you’d like to maintain default styling.

 ```
 input,